AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     protected performanceClient?: IPerformanceClient;
     // (undocumented)
     protected serverTelemetryManager: ServerTelemetryManager | null;
-    updateAuthority(cloudInstanceHostname: string, correlationId: string): Promise<void>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen updateAuthority(cloudInstanceHostname: string, correlationId: string): Promise<void>;
 }

+// Warning: (ae-missing-release-tag) "bindingKeyNotRemoved" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const bindingKeyNotRemoved = "binding_key_not_removed";

 // Warning: (ae-incompatible-release-tags) The symbol "buildAccountToCache" is marked as @public, but its signature references "CacheManager" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "buildAccountToCache" is marked as @public, but its signature references "Authority" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "buildAccountToCache" is marked as @public, but its signature references "AccountEntity" which is marked as @internal
+// Warning: (ae-missing-release-tag) "buildAccountToCache" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function buildAccountToCache(cacheStorage: CacheManager, authority: Authority, homeAccountId: string, idTokenClaims: TokenClaims, base64Decode: (input: string) => string, clientInfo?: string, environment?: string, claimsTenantId?: string | null, authCodePayload?: AuthorizationCodePayload, nativeAccountId?: string, logger?: Logger): AccountEntity;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "buildClientInfo" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export function buildClientInfo(rawClientInfo: string, base64Decode: (input: string) => string): ClientInfo;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "buildClientInfoFromHomeAccountId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export function buildClientInfoFromHomeAccountId(homeAccountId: string): ClientInfo;

+// Warning: (ae-missing-release-tag) "buildStaticAuthorityOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function buildStaticAuthorityOptions(authOptions: Partial<AuthorityOptions>): StaticAuthorityOptions;

+// Warning: (ae-missing-release-tag) "buildTenantProfileFromIdTokenClaims" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function buildTenantProfileFromIdTokenClaims(homeAccountId: string, idTokenClaims: TokenClaims): TenantProfile;

+// Warning: (ae-missing-release-tag) "CacheAccountType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CacheAccountType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const CacheAccountType: {
     readonly MSSTS_ACCOUNT_TYPE: "MSSTS";